-MKT 2550 Consumer Behavior (HMG/NFS) 3 s.ł
+MKT 2400 Principles of Retailing (HTM/MRM) 3 s.h.

+MKT 2440 Principles of Marketing 3 s.h.
+Study of marketing concepts, terminology, and applications, with special emphasis on the marketing mix relationships: e.g., product, price, promotion, and distribution.
+Introduction to the role and operation of marketing functions and their respective influence on the organization, both internally and externally.
+Prerequisites: WRT 1010 and WRT 1020.
+Recommended prerequisite: ACC 2010 or equivalent.
+MKT 2550 Consumer Behavior (HTM/NFS) 3 s.h.
 The study of the impact of consumer behavior (based on psychological and social forces) on the market.
 Analysis of the buying decision process and how it is affected by advertising, public relations, and the mass media.
-Emphasis on consumer-oriented legislation.
-Prerequisite: MKT 2440.
+Emphasis on consumeroriented legislation.
+Prerequisite: MKT 2440

-MKT 2620 Fashion Promotion and Coordination

-(MRM) 3 s.h.
+MKT 2620 Fashion Promotion and Coordination (MRM) 3 s.h.

-MKT 3100 Professional Selling
+MKT 3100 Professional Selling 3 s.h.
 The study and application of professional selling theory and technique as they relate to marketing communication.
 Other topics include types of selling situations, customer relationship management, teleselling, customer service, ethical issues of selling, and sales management.
 Prerequisite: MKT 2440.

-MKT 3300 Sport Marketing (SM) 3 s.h. ] MKT 3500 Electronic Retailing (MRM) 2 s.h.
+MKT 3300 Sport Marketing (SM) 3 s.h.

+MKT 3500 Electronic Retailing (MRM) 2 s.h.

 MKT 3730 Principles of Advertising 3 s.h.
 Intended for students with career plans in advertising and related fields.
 Emphasis on application of theory and strategies.
 Students develop and apply marketing and creative skills in analyzing advertising problems and preparing advertisement concepts for consumer and business marketing.
 Examination of the strategic, practical, and ethical dimensions of advertising through applications.